michelled/weavly.org/src/activities/draw-shapes-1.md

   - Pattern Creation
 description: "This activity involves drawing a shape in the Weavly coding environment. "
 metaImage: /assets/media/draw_shapes-2.png
-metaImageAlt: "An illustraton showing two hands are drawing basic shapes, such as a rectangle, diamond, and a triangle with action blocks. "
+metaImageAlt: "An illustraton showing two hands and three shapes including a rectangle, diamond, and a triangle with action blocks. "
 whatYouNeed: |-
   ### Tools